Arctic chill brings record low temperatures to the Northeast

 An Arctic chill is sweeping the northeastern U.S., with wind gusts powering frigid temperatures not seen in decades.

-In New Hampshire, the peak of Mount Washington on Friday night hit minus 46 degrees Fahrenheit, the lowest temperature ever recorded at the station atop the state's highest mountain — known for its extreme weather — since 1934, a year after recordings began, according to the National Weather Service.
+In New Hampshire, the peak of Mount Washington on Friday night hit minus 47 degrees Fahrenheit, tying with the lowest temperature ever recorded at the station atop the state's highest mountain — known for its extreme weather — first set in 1934, a year after recordings began, according to the Mount Washington Observatory.

-The Mount Washington summit's windchill — how cold the temperature feels — recorded an all-time record low of minus 108 degrees, said the NWS.
+The Mount Washington summit's windchill — how cold the temperature feels — recorded an all-time record low of minus 108 degrees, said the National Weather Service.
 The reading was so extreme, the agency said, that it created errors in its software.

 Several major cities set daily record lows on Saturday, according to the NWS, across New York, Maine, Massachusetts, Vermont, Connecticut and Rhode Island.